• Skip to primary navigation

 • At the completion of baking, remove from oven.
 Sprinkle dried blueberries over the granola and pat into the mixture using a spoon.
 Allow to rest before breaking apart and enjoying.
 Store in an airtight container.

-Keyword dried fruit, fruit salsa, granola, snack
+Keyword blueberries, breakfast, dried fruit, granola, snack

 Tried this recipe?Let us know how it was!